Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Constraints limit

-We can only prove circuits with a maximum of 256,000,000 constraints on-chain efficiently.
+We can only prove circuits with a maximum of 256,000,000 constraints onchain efficiently.
 Currently our **most expensive** ring settlement circuit uses ~650,000 constraints/ring:
 - 256,000,000 / ~650,000 = ~400 rings/block

 ### Results

 In a single block we are currently limited by the number of constraints used in the circuit.
 Verifying a proof costs _only_ ~600,000 gas so multiple blocks can be committed if needed.

-Using 2 blocks with on-chain data-availability:
+Using 2 blocks with onchain data-availability:
 - => (8,000,000 - 600,000 * 2) / 7,616 = ~900 rings/Ethereum block = **~60 rings/second**

-Without on-chain data-availability we can commit a lot of blocks:
+Without onchain data-availability we can commit a lot of blocks:
 - => 8,000,000 / 600,000 = ~13 blocks/Ethereum block
 - = ~400 rings/block * 13 blocks/Ethereum block = ~5200 rings/Ethereum block = **~350 rings/second**

-For comparison, let's calculate the achievable throughput of the previous Loopring protocols that did the ring settlements completely on-chain.
+For comparison, let's calculate the achievable throughput of the previous Loopring protocols that did the ring settlements completely onchain.
 - Gas cost/ring settlement: ~300,000 gas
 - => 8,000,000 / 300,000 = 26 rings/Ethereum block = **~2 rings/second**